 a.
 In the top right corner of the Amazon RDS console, select the Region in which you want to create the DB instance.

 Note: AWS Cloud resources are housed in highly available data center facilities in different areas of the world.
-Each Region contains multiple distinct locations called Availability Zones.
 You have the ability to choose which Region to host your Amazon RDS activity in.

 b.
-In the Create database section, click Create database.
+In the Create database section, choose Create database.

 c.
 You now have options to select your engine.
 For this tutorial, choose the MariaDB icon, select the default DB engine version, and choose the Free Tier template.